 - Rhetorical Studies (including seminars in Classical Rhetoric, Contemporary Rhetoric, Postmodern Rhetoric, and Applied Rhetorical Studies)

-- Communication Theory (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)
+- Communication Science (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)

 Student Learning Outcomes